 The talk about Click Through Rate (CTR) in organic searches is endless as a ranking factor.
 We here at GMB Crush believe that CTR is a vital ranking factor and other engagement signals.
 The more people who interact with your platforms, the more Google will recognize and trust your brand.

 As users begin to click consistently on your listing or website after performing a search, it will start to show in future searches.
 Your Click Through Rate is a step up from a branded search.
-A CTR indicates to Google that the user finds your listing or website relevant to their inquiry.
+A CTR indicates to Google that the user finds your listing or website relevant to their inquiry, and this is the main reason why CTR manipulation exists.

 Google has never shared, and most likely will never share, how their ranking factors work.
 They have done everything they can to conceal this information.
 That is why SEO practitioners believe there is a mechanism involving CTR relative to the position on the page.
 The first couple of listings will always get the majority of the clicks.